This page contains affiliate links. Please read our disclosure for more info.

 Read our detailed Klaserie Sands review for more details.

-You can book Klaserie Sands on their website.
+You can book Klaserie Sands (now Tulela) on their website.
 Prices start from 4100R ($317) per person per night all inclusive.

 2) Orange Grove Farm, Robertson